TheAlternativeZurich/HackingSessionSheet/110-files.md

 g) Change the file attributes to make it write protected and try to append text again.
 h) Generate a new line in the terminal which contains "Hello World!".
 i) Change the date and time of the file `capture.txt` to 31.01.2017 00:01 and check the result.
 j) Create a link to the `capture.txt` file in the desktop, minimize the terminal and look for the new link on the desktop.
-Make double-click on the link, does the text editor open the file?
+Can the text editor open the file?
 k) Check the file types in the following directories: your test directory, downloads, pictures and music.
 Make a list of all those file types creating the `file-types.log` file.
 l) Explore the log file `file-types.log` with the command `less`.
 m) Obtain the location of the command `ls`, as well as the location of it's manual.